Tools I Use

 • Lint‑free cloths – for drying and polishing clock components.

-• Small parts trays – help keep screws and parts organized during repairs.
+• Small plastic parts trays (various sizes) help keep screws and parts organized during repair; available at craft, hobby, or dollar stores.

 Specialized Horology Tools

 • Bushing tool – used to repair worn pivot holes in clock plates.
 Buy new or used.
-If used, ensure that cutters come with the purchase
+If used, ensure that good, sharp cutters come with the purchase.
+I have been using a Burgeon bushing set successfully for several years.
+You will also require a set of common bushings, Bergeon for their machine, and KWM bushings for the KWM bushing machine

 Recommended Horology Books